XeroAPI/Xero-Java/CONTRIBUTING.md

 As of Sept 2019, support for oAuth 2 will be generally available for developers.
 During this transition period from oAuth 1.0a to oAuth 2, we will be supporting two versions of the SDK.

-* 2.x supports oAuth 1.0a
+* 2.x code resides in `master` and supports oAuth 1.0a
-* 3.x supports oAuth 2
+* 3.x code resides in the `oauth2` branch and supports oAuth 2

 Bugs and enhancements for version 3.x will be prioritized over 2.x.